zhentaoshi/Econ5150/README.md

 * Hansen (2021): Econometrics

+### Introduction

+As a sequel to ECON5120, this course develops a modern toolkit for applied econometric work: credible causal questions, transparent identification assumptions, and methods that remain reliable in high-dimensional data and computationally intensive settings.
+In the era of AI, econometrics must evolve—not by replacing economic reasoning, but by combining it with statistically principled estimation, careful uncertainty quantification, and reproducible workflows.

+By the end of the course, you should be able to:

+* Implement estimation and inference for linear and nonlinear models, including likelihood-based methods and moment-based methods.
+* Use asymptotic approximations as guidance, and recognize settings where they can fail (extreme estimators, nonstandard problems).
+* Apply regularization and ML methods as components of econometric procedures (prediction + causal inference), with attention to overfitting and valid inference.
+* Build computational solutions (optimization, simulation, bootstrap) and present results in a replicable code-and-data pipeline.

 ### Topics

-As a sequel to ECON5120, this course will cover advanced topics in applied econometrics.
-In the era of AI, econometrics must evolve.
-The course contents will be substantially updated to reflect state-of-the-art understanding of quantitative methods used in economic studies.

 * Linear Models
   * Causal inference